brettz9/eslint-config-ash-nazg/README.md

 `node/prefer-promises/dns` and `node/prefer-promises/fs` are good, but
 a bit early with Node 12.

+`node/no-callback-literal` duplicates `standard/no-callback-literal`
+(and is not recommended anyhow).

 `promise/no-native` is disabled as promises are essential--even, it appears, to Dark Lords.